-- 1. The external KMS creates new KEK key (CDKEK, CCKEK, CLKEK the cluster-level encryption keys). - 2.
+- The external KMS creates new KEK key (CDKEK, CCKEK, CLKEK the cluster-level encryption keys). - 2.
 User updates the UUIDs in MarkLogic.
-See "Set Up an External KMS with MarkLogic Encryption" on page 255 for UUID details. - 3.
+See Section 14.9.4, "Set Up an External KMIP KMS with MarkLogic Encryption" [205] for UUID details. - 3.
 MarkLogic sends a Fast Rotation Key (FRKEK) to the KMS. - 4.
 The external KMS sends new enveloped key back to MarkLogic. - 5.
-The enveloped key is saved to disk, per file. - Note: Expired keys can be used for decryption, but not encryption.
+The enveloped key is saved to disk, per file.

+Expired keys can be used for decryption, but not encryption.
 Expired keys may be needed for decrypting backups.

-13.8.2 Export and Import Encryption Keys
+14.8.2.
+Export and Import Encryption Keys